hl7au/au-fhir-core/input/pagecontent/general-guidance.md

 AU Core capability statements are defined as open, allowing additional resources, profiles, operations, and search parameters to be defined.

-Every resource type that is the target of a _Must Support_ element in a profile is modelled, with the agreed support expectations, in the the AU Core capability statement to ensure a complete description of the requirements for implementation.
+Every resource type that is the target of a _Must Support_ element in a profile is modelled, with the agreed support expectations (incl. base and supported profiles, operations, search parameters), to ensure a complete description of the requirements for implementation.

-AU Core capability statements include profile specific implementation guidance including the qualifying narrative where further clarification for _Must Support_  behaviour is required or where agreed relaxations apply.
+AU Core capability statements include profile specific implementation guidance that provides qualifying narrative where further clarification for _Must Support_  behaviour is required or where agreed relaxations apply.

 ### SNOMED CT Australian (SNOMED CT-AU) Edition
 For guidance on SNOMED CT-AU in FHIR, see the guidance defined in AU Base [SNOMED CT Australian Edition](https://build.fhir.org/ig/hl7au/au-fhir-base/generalguidance.html#snomed-ct-australian-edition).